 1. Lotte World

 Lotte World is all about who you go with and what you wear.
-I go there with my friends, but I also see horny people.
-Take advantage of the fact that you don’t have to borrow a school uniform and go on a school uniform date (?) to Lotte World.
+I go there with my friends, but I also see a lot of loners.
+Let’s take advantage of the fact that you don’t have to borrow a school uniform and go on a school uniform date (?) to Lotte World.

 Don’t miss out on student benefits during exam periods and SAT season.
 There are also challenges that you can participate in via Lilith or TikTok, so check out Lotte World’s official Instagram for more information.

-If you don’t want to go to Lotte World every day, check out other amusement parks here.
+If you don’t want to go to Lotte World every day, check out these other amusement parks.

-The Yongsan Children’s Garden Exhibition Center is home to the permanent media art exhibit “Onhwa“.
+The media art exhibition ‘Onhwa‘ is a permanent exhibition at the Yongsan Children’s Garden Exhibition Center.
 It is filled with lights and waves of traditional window models.

-The reflection of the wind lanterns on the waves is said to be reminiscent of “Rapunzel.”
-“Gentle” is free for everyone to see.
+The reflection of the wind lanterns on the waves is said to be reminiscent of Rapunzel.
+“Onhwa” is free for everyone to see.

 For other free exhibitions, click here.

-Seogyo is home to ‘Object,’ a store that talks about smart consumption that goes beyond just a small accessory shop.
+Seogyo is the home of ‘Object’, a store that talks about wise consumption beyond just a small accessory shop.
 It is a place where more than 300 teams of creators and brands work together, and you can find it in eight branches nationwide, including Seongsu and Samcheong, Busan and Daegu.

 If you’re looking for items with a narrative, head to Object Seogyo.